OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-78-en.md

   * Fixed a bug where, upon cache aliasing in DCache, the probe request’s blocking logic considered only the physical address and ignored the alias bit, causing stuck ([#4741](https://github.com/OpenXiangShan/XiangShan/pull/4741))
   * Fixed a bug in DCache’s MetaArray where read–write conflicts were not properly marked in the RAR Queue, causing loads to read old values ([#4795](https://github.com/OpenXiangShan/XiangShan/pull/4795))
   * Fixed several bugs related to DCache ECC and custom ECC error injection ([#4753](https://github.com/OpenXiangShan/XiangShan/pull/4753)), ([#4755](https://github.com/OpenXiangShan/XiangShan/pull/4755)), ([#4782](https://github.com/OpenXiangShan/XiangShan/pull/4782))
-  * Fixed a bug where, on a misaligned and cross-page memory load request that raises an exception, the exception address written into *tval is incorrect ([#4751](https://github.com/OpenXiangShan/XiangShan/pull/4751))
+  * Fixed a bug where, on a misaligned and cross-page memory load request that raises an exception, the exception address written into xtval is incorrect ([#4751](https://github.com/OpenXiangShan/XiangShan/pull/4751))
   * Fixed a bug where uncache accesses to illegal addresses did not correctly report a hardware error ([#4774](https://github.com/OpenXiangShan/XiangShan/pull/4774))
   * Fixed a difftest framework bug where uncache store and memory store comparisons were mistimed, leading to difftest mismatches ([#4779](https://github.com/OpenXiangShan/XiangShan/pull/4779))
   * Fixed a bug in IFU address generation where, in certain scenarios, the wrong lower bits of the address were used as the offset ([#4748](https://github.com/OpenXiangShan/XiangShan/pull/4748))